 The Council operates two different sewerage schemes (areas) - Eastern Districts, and Oxford.
-While the policies and methodology for calculating development contributions are the same for each scheme (and subparts of the Eastern Districts scheme), the actual level of contribution varies because of different growth and the level of planned expenditure.
+While the policies and methodology for calculating development contributions are the same for each scheme (and sub-parts of the Eastern Districts scheme), the actual level of contribution varies, and the number of years it is calculated over because of different growth inputs and the level of planned expenditure.